aaronparker/fslogix/README.md

 ## Rules\Get-AppRegistry.ps1

 `Get-AppRegistry.ps1` returns Registry keys from well known locations that contain application information to return application keys for App Masking rules.

+## Redirections\ConvertTo-RedirectionsXml.ps1

+`ConvertTo-RedirectionsXml.ps1` is used to convert a list of folder redirections into the correct XML format for use with Profile Containers.